East Coast

 Located in Downtown Memphis, Beale Street offers dining, shopping and entertainment.
 Credit: Catherine Parker

 Improvising and creating harmonies started at home with family and friends.
 Out of that experience, bands formed and found a home in Memphis along Beale Street starting in the 1860s.
-Primarily singing the blues, Beale Street offered an audience and eventually The Orpheum was built in the 1920s.
+Primarily singing the blues, Beale Street offered an audience, and eventually, The Orpheum was built in the 1920s.

 Memphis established itself as a capital of The Blues then a new sound grew.
-With elements of western swing, gospel and country and western, Sam Phillips would record the first rock n’ roll songs at the Memphis Recording Studio in the early 1950s.
+With elements of western swing, gospel and country and western, Sam Phillips recorded the first rock n’ roll songs at the Memphis Recording Studio in the early 1950s.
 In the 1960s, soul became the sound of Memphis.

 Nashville Weekend Itinerary